NCBI-Codeathons/bioed-2024-team-carver/Team Sublime Dynamite ReadMe.md

 - For AP Biology, the content used/learned:\
   Lesson 1: (Can be used instead of "AP Biology Investigative Lab 3: The Blast Lab")\
   *comparative genetics across species, how those differences affect evolutionary relationships

+  For 9th/10th Grade Biology, the content used/learned:\
   Lesson 2: Using NCBI Tools for High School Genetics Investigation\
   *comparative genetics within humans (identifying location of mutations and types of mutations by comparing "wild type" genes with mutated genes)\
-  *predicting, describing, and understanding how variations and mutations can affect function\
-  *can be used for review of Central Dogma

-- For 9th/10th Grade Biology, the content used/learned:\
-  Using NCBI Tools for High School Genetics Investigation\
-  *comparative genetics within humans (identifying location of mutations and types of mutations by comparing "wild type" genes with mutated genes)\
-  *predicting, describing, and understanding how variations and mutations can affect function\
-  *can be used for review of Central Dogma
+  *practice the processes of transcription and translation *experience working with BLAST as a way to compare nucleotide sequences

 # $\color{JungleGreen}{NCBI\ Resources:}$